discretize/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="7">
 After prestacking <Boon name="might"/> at the Mistlock Singularity move in and the _Deepstone Sentinel_ spawns.
 The only dangerous attack it has is an AoE tornado (called Wind Sprites) that you have to dodge at every 20%.
 It is a well telegraphed attack so you only have to make sure you are not standing in it 1 second later.
-If it manages to catch you, others have to use CC to break you out of it before it floats you to the depths and kill you.
+If it manages to catch you, others have to use CC to break you out of it before it floats you to the depths and kills you.
 There is a possibility you get caught even if you not standing in it, use Skill 1 to break out of it (If you get caught in it and you stood in the AoE Skill 1 does nothing else than pinging on minimap, so keep that in mind).

 The other three attacks are a mini tornado that applies <Condition name="chilled"/> and the AoEs that <Control name="daze"/>, the third attack is a projectile it shoots inbetween which can be reflected / absorbed.
 After killing the _Deepstone Sentinel_ the crystal energy orb spawns, take it and interact with the Vibrant Crystal in the middle.
 </GridItem>